safdar-azeem/commit-master/README.md

 5 = maximum commits per day
 ```

-The command automatically calculates how many days are required based on the number of changed files.
-Scheduling ignores the existing `HEAD` commit timestamp and only uses historical dates up through the current time, so a recent latest commit does not reduce capacity.
+If the requested range is too small for all changes, Commit Master automatically expands it further into the past.

-For example, 58 file changes with a limit of 5 commits per day will be distributed across 12 days.
-With 119 changes and `gitspan 10 5`, the range expands to 24 days.
+For example, 58 changes with a maximum of 5 commits per day require 12 days.

 ## Copy Changed File Paths

-Use `gitpaths` to copy the absolute paths of eligible uncommitted files:
+Use `gitpaths` to copy the absolute paths of eligible changed files:

 ```bash
 gitpaths
 ```

-It collects staged changes, unstaged tracked changes, and untracked non-ignored files from the complete resolved repository.
-Deleted paths are included, and a rename appears once under its new path.
-Results are deduplicated and sorted by path.
-Sensitive files remain visible as paths, but `gitpaths` never reads their contents.
+It collects:

+- staged changes
+- unstaged tracked changes
+- untracked non-ignored files
+- deleted paths
+- renamed paths under their new name

+Results are deduplicated and sorted.

 Example clipboard content: